plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 Predicate API
 =============
 Predicates **MUST** provide a **Predicate API** that allows a client to interact with the predicate.
-A Predicate API is composed of an array of **API elements**. each API element describes a single function, including the function's inputs and outputs.
+A Predicate API is composed of an array of **API elements**.
+Each API element describes a single function, including the function's inputs and outputs.
 The structure of the API element has been based off of the `Ethereum contract ABI`_ specification.

 TypeScript interfaces for valid Predicate API objects are provided below.
 Compare to the `Ethereum ABI JSON format`_ to understand similarities and differences.